kparc/kcc/README.md

 First, lets make sure `+x flip` operator transposes rectangular matrices just as well as squares, which would be of little surprise.
 Then try to flip something less obvious, and after that you have two more transformations to apply.
-Inspect all intermediate results and make sure you can follow their
+Inspect all intermediate results and make sure you follow their
 logic:

 ```q